blaenk/blaenk.github.io/provider/notes/swift.markdown

 An overriding setter and overriding property observer are mutually exclusive, since the changes can already be observed in the setter.

-It's possible to outright prevent overriding of a method, property, or subscript in subsequent subclasses by marking the item as final with the `@final` attribute by placing this marker before the introducer keywords `var`, `func`, `class func`, `subscript`, or even `class` to mark the entire class as final.
+It's possible to outright prevent overriding of a method, property, or subscript in subsequent subclasses by marking the item as final with the `final` declaration modifier by placing this marker before the introducer keywords `var`, `func`, `class func`, `subscript`, or even `class` to mark the entire class as final.

 # Initialization